-Carving out time to do both the big and small cleaning tasks around the house can cause unnecessary stress and a loss of enjoyable time spent with family and friends.
-Opting to use a professional cleaning service can help gain back some time you may prefer to spend making memories.
+Carving out time to do both the big and small cleaning tasks around the house can cause homeowners and renters unnecessary stress and a loss of enjoyable time spent with family and friends.
+Opting to use a professional cleaning service can help them gain back some time that can be spent making memories.

 Injury Recovery or Reduced Mobility